Sarkis-S/single-price-grid-component/README.md

 - Figure out the structure of the component (thinking in boxes)
   * I decided to use CSS Grid this time just to try and learn something new
 - Given a style guide determine how I can make best use of them
-  * I decided to use SCSS/SASS so that I can take advante of reusable varable styles
+  * I decided to use SCSS/SASS so that I can take advantage of reusable variable styles
 - Center main element to the middle of the desktop
 - Apply the styling for mobile view
 - Apply the styling for desktop view